The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Introduction

-Hence, the present work aims to derive analytical relaxation rates for molecular gases through theoretical formulation and, based on the obtained rates, to analyze thermal non-equilibrium relaxation processes and construct a kinetic model.
+Hence, the present work aims to derive analytical relaxation rates and transport coefficients for molecular gases through theoretical formulation and, based on these results, to analyze thermal non-equilibrium relaxation processes and construct a kinetic model that simultaneously recovers both the relaxation rates and transport coefficients.
 The remainder of this paper is organized as follows.
 In $\S$ \ref{chapter2}, an approximate distribution function constructed via Hermite and Laguerre polynomial expansions is employed to approximate the near-equilibrium state.
 This enables the theoretical derivation of relaxation rates based on Pullin's energy exchange model, along with an optimization of the energy partitioning parameter.
-Using the derived relaxation rates, the thermal non-equilibrium relaxation process is analyzed, and the relationship between relaxation rates and macroscopic transport coefficients is elucidated.
+Using the derived relaxation rates, the thermal non-equilibrium relaxation process is analyzed, and the relationship between relaxation rates and macroscopic transport coefficients is elucidated and investigated.
 In $\S$ \ref{chapter3}, a Rykov-type kinetic model is developed using the previously derived relaxation rates, and the connection between relaxation rates and transport coefficients in the kinetic model is discussed.
 In $\S$ \ref{chapter4}, the proposed kinetic model is validated through DSMC simulations in both zero-dimensional relaxation and typical rarefied gas flows (e.g., normal shock wave, planar Couette flow, lid-driven cavity flow, and hypersonic flow past cylinder) with comparisons made against the Rykov model.
 Finally, conclusions are presented in $\S$ \ref{chapter5}.